• Skip to main content

 • Registered office address

-According to Section 12 of the Companies Act, 2013, your company must have a registered office from the 15th day of incorporation and file its details with the Registrar of Companies (ROC) within 30 days using Form INC-22.
+As per Section 12 of the Companies Act, 2013, every company must have a registered office from the 15th day of incorporation and file its details with the ROC using Form INC-22 within 30 days.

 • Utility bill (not older than 2 months)

-• A No Objection Certificate (NOC) from the property owner, if you’re not the owner
+• No Objection Certificate (NOC) from owner (if rented)

-If your board fails to appoint an auditor, the shareholders must appoint one within 90 days in a general meeting.
-The auditor will hold office until the conclusion of the first Annual General Meeting (AGM).
+The auditor holds office until the conclusion of the first Annual General Meeting (AGM).

-Your company must publicly display its basic identity at the entrance of your registered office.
-This includes:
+Every company must display its identity at the registered office entrance, including:

 • Company name